Vinayak-innovator24/Blogging-website/README.md

     4. Terms & Conditions
     5. Contact us

-### Any of this subsection is only accessed when user has logged in to the website.
+<p> Any of this subsection is only accessed when user has logged in to the website.  </p>

 ## Technologies used:
     1. ExpressJS (A NodeJS Framework)